 There’s Gold in Them Thar Hills

-In April, 1880, Chiricahua Apaches, led by Chief Victorio, raided the growing mining camp.
-Three prospectors, including Cooney, were killed.
-The attack, referred to as the “Alma Massacre,” also claimed the lives of 35 sheepherders in the area.
-The frequent Apache raids didn’t slow down the influx of miners.
+Chiricahua Apaches, led by Chief Victorio, raided the growing mining camp in April, 1880.
+Three prospectors were killed, including James Cooney.
+The attack, known as the “Alma Massacre,” also claimed the lives of 35 sheepherders in the area, but it didn’t deter the mining boom.
+Despite frequent Apache raids, a steady stream of prospectors flowed into the area.
 The west was an irresistible beacon to men looking for opportunity and riches.

 Open Saturday, Sunday from 9 AM-5PM.